Properties of Eventually Positive Linear Input-Output Systems: Results

 We had to sacrifice some freedom in the choice of $B$, and $C$ matrices, however, we were able to obtain more freedom in the choice of the drift matrix $A$.
-Hence for every fixed $\tau_0$, our class of internally eventually positive systems is not strictly smaller nor strictly larger than the class of internally positive systems.
+Hence for every fixed $\tau_0$, our class of internally eventually positive systems is not a superset or a subset of the class of internally positive systems.
 At the same time the union over all $\tau_0\ge0$ provides a much larger class than the class of positive systems.
-A larger class of systems are the so-called \emph{externally positive systems} (see Definition~\ref{def:ext-pos}).
-It is well-known that if the system is externally positive then its impulse response $C e^{A t} B + D$ is nonnegative for all $t\ge 0$.
-It is also known that the static gain $G(0) = D-C A^{-1} B$ is a positive matrix.
-Furthermore, we can use this static gain $G(0)$ in order to compute the norms of such systems~\cite{rantzer2015ejc}.
-Let $g(t) = (Ce^{A t} B + D)\delta(t)$, then the $p$-induced norm of $G$ is defined as follows: